Worksite Wellness

 End-of-the-Year Program Evaluation

 Conduct an annual assessment to evaluate the impact of your program and help plan for the next year.
 Questions should be similar to the prior year’s assessment so that responses can be compared and help wellness leaders determine the program’s impact.
-Check out our end of year program evaluation.
+Check out our end-of-year program evaluation.
 Print it and use it as is or as a building block to create your own.

 Small Organizations

 Participant satisfaction surveys can be as simple as asking participants what they thought about activities right after they’re completed.
-If employees prefer to give anonymous feedback, you can ask them to fill out pen and paper surveys.
-You can also use a pen and paper survey for your yearly evaluation.
+If employees prefer to give anonymous feedback, you can ask them to fill out pen-and-paper surveys.
+You can also use a pen-and-paper survey for your yearly evaluation.

 Medium Organizations